Code-Institute-Submissions/andna5980-boutique_cake_v1_MarResub/README.md

 - Typography throughout the whole page is Lato which is a is a simple font, easy to read in various devices.

+## Technologies
+### Languages and Frameworks

+- HTML5 - Mark-ip language mainly used for the web structure
+- CSS3 - Used to provide style the web
+- JavaScript - Language use to create web functionalities
+- Python - Backend language to develop everything not seen by the user
+- Flask - Framework
+- jQuery - JavaScript library needed for Materialize framework to work